open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

   Zipkin backend via the Zipkin APIs.
 - Logging Exporter: saves the telemetry data into log streams.
 - `NewRelic`: sends the collected telemetry data to NewRelic
-- OpenTelemetry Protocol Exporter: sends the data in OTLP to the [OpenTelemetry Collector] or other OTLP receivers.
+- OpenTelemetry Protocol Exporter: sends the data in OTLP format to the [OpenTelemetry Collector] or other OTLP receivers.
 The underlying `Transport` can send:
   * protobuf over http